top of page

 • Keep your hand on the shifter when stopping.

-• Enter and exit the car quickly to know where you are going.
+• Enter and exit the car quickly.

 • Look for anomalies in your environment.

-• Have a plan for if something goes wrong.
+• Create a plan for emergencies.

 • Vary your routes whenever possible.